cultureamp/poetry-codeartifact-auth/README.md

 #### `aws-vault` (recommended)

-If using `aws-vault`, ensure that you have a profile available which has permissions to fetch CodeArtifact authentication tokens.
-You can configure the profile using an environment variable `POETRY_CA_DEFAULT_AWS_PROFILE` (probably in your login shell profile – eg `.bashrc`) or pass to the `refresh` subcommand using the `--profile-default` argument.
+If using `aws-vault`, ensure that you have a profile available which has permissions to fetch CodeArtifact authentication tokens (e.g. assume the `CiUserRole` in the `cultureamp-continuous-integration` account).
+You can configure the profile using an environment variable `POETRY_CA_DEFAULT_AWS_PROFILE` (probably in your login shell profile – eg `.bashrc` or `.zshrc`) or pass to the `refresh` subcommand using the `--profile-default` argument.
 More info on profile configuation for AWS vault [here](https://cultureamp.atlassian.net/wiki/spaces/SEC/pages/2744649490/AWS+SSO+Okta+-+User+Guides#Generating-a-CultureAmp-configuration-file) e.g. usage `aws-vault --debug login $POETRY_CA_DEFAULT_AWS_PROFILE`

 ### AWS credentials from the environment